 Yes, the first step to becoming a member is to sign up for and attend a New Member Meeting, where you’ll hear about the five cornerstones of our program of support and receive a tour of our clubhouse.

 When did Gilda’s Club open?

-Gilda’s Club Twin Cities opened our red doors in 2014, completely funded by the local Twin Cities community (as we are, to this day).
+Gilda’s Club Twin Cities opened in 2014, completely funded by the local Twin Cities community (as we are, to this day).
 The first Gilda’s Club opened in 1995 in New York City.

 How is Gilda’s Club Twin Cities funded?

 We are entirely funded by contributions from the local community.
 We receive no general funding from our parent organization, the Cancer Support Community.
 All programming is made possible through the generosity of individual donors, as well as corporate and foundation support.
 Join this generous community by making a donation today!

 You sure can!
 Contact Carissa Vincent at 952-767-7626 to set up a visit to our warm and welcoming clubhouse.

 Can I “try out” a support group or other activity?

 After you attend a New Member Meeting, you’re welcome to explore our wide variety of programs, including educational sessions, nutrition classes, yoga and more.
 (NOTE: Support groups are closed groups that do not allow drop-in attendance.
 To attend, you must first complete a Customized Membership Plan.)

 I have a friend or family member who wants to try out Gilda’s Club.
 Can they attend without going to a New Member Meeting?